soxhub/ember-scoped-css/README.md

 ## Setup ember-template-lint

-`ember-scoped-css` exports one ember-template-lint plugin `scoped-clas-helper-plugin` with one rule `scoped-class-helper`.
+`ember-scoped-css` exports one ember-template-lint plugin `scoped-class-helper-plugin` with one rule `scoped-class-helper`.

 ### Steps for adding the rule to the project